-- Now at the drawing stage, you have two options: freehand drawing or stenciling.
+Now that you’ve reached the drawing stage, you have two options: freehand drawing or stenciling.
 If you’re going for a simple pattern like ‘drip’ design you can easily freehand it.
-But if you’re going for something more intricate like a character, and you’re not comfortable free-handing it, go for stenciling.
+If you’re going for something more intricate like a character, and you’re not comfortable free-handing it, go for stenciling.

-- Take the print-out of your design and carefully cut around the main part.
+- First, take the print-out of your design and carefully cut around the main part.
 Stick it on the part of your shoe where you want to draw it with tape (stuck at the back, not the sides) and trace around it using a pencil.

-- After the main part, cut out the boundaries of the inner major details, place it again on the same spot, and trace around these boundaries.
+- Next, cut out the boundaries of the inner major details, place it again on the same spot, and trace around these boundaries.

-- Add any further smaller details by hand or use smaller stencils.
+- Lastly, add any further smaller details by hand or use smaller stencils.

-- Now that you have your design, start painting the background!
-There are again two ways for this.
+Now that you have your design, start painting the background.
+There are two ways to go about this this:

 - Do it using a simple flat-tip paintbrush and your different colors.